Mauricio-KND/convert_to_mp3/README.md

 - Converts WAV files to MP3 format while preserving metadata.
 - Processes several FLAC/WAVS files in the input folder.
 - Converts to MP3 format at 320 kbps bitrate.
+- Keeps the sampling rate of the input file.

 ## Installation